menu

 Bethlehem real estate is some of the most expensive in West Virginia, although Bethlehem house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bethlehem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bethlehem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bethlehem is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bethlehem who work in teaching (14.35%), healthcare (13.88%), and office and administrative support (12.12%).

 Also of interest is that Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Bethlehem is a great place for families with children to consider.
-First of all, many other families with children live here, making Bethlehem a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bethlehem has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bethlehem is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bethlehem’s overall crime rate is lower than average for the country.

-As is often the case in a small village, Bethlehem doesn't have a public transportation system that people use for their commute.
+Bethlehem is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bethlehem in 2022 was $39,413, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,652 for a family of four.